"Prove With Pics Crime Scene Intact": Court To Bengal Over Hospital Vandalism

 Kolkata:

-The Calcutta High Court has demanded photographic proof of the secure condition of a seminar room at Kolkata's RG Kar Hospital, in which a doctor's butchered body was found and which, her parents have claimed, was demolished by vandals during violent protests late Wednesday and early Thursday.
+The Calcutta High Court has demanded photographic proof of the safe condition of a seminar room at Kolkata's RG Kar Hospital, in which a doctor's butchered body was found and which, her parents have claimed, was demolished by vandals during protests late Wednesday and early Thursday.

-A furious court also said an "absolute failure of state machinery" led to the vandalism and warned the Bengal government it would order the medical facility to be closed if state police could not protect it.
+A furious court also said an "absolute failure of state machinery" led to the vandalism and warned the Bengal government it would order the medical facility to be closed if state police could not protect it and the doctors working there.

-The medical college was the scene of a grisly murder, and potential rape, on August 9, which has triggered protests and political squabbles nationwide, including Thursday's 'Reclaim The Night' movement during which a mob clashed with police and vandalised parts of the hospital.
+The medical college was the scene of a grisly murder, and potential rape, on August 9, which has triggered protests and political squabbles nationwide, including Thursday's 'Reclaim The Night' movement during which a mob clashed with police and barged into and vandalised parts of the hospital.

 Advertisement